esptiny86/espsynth86/README.md

 # Compiling

-* Open and configure "Makefile" file
+* Open and configure "Makefile" file, then on command prompt/terminal type Make
     - Nodemcu Lolin use BOARD = nodemcu
     - Wemos D1 use BOARD = d1_mini
 * Qt Creator is optional but it is recommended for developing further with espsynth86